 - have good, independent judgement

-- be able to think creatively
+- be able to think creatively and strategically

 - be willing to take decisions and cabinet responsibility